-Subclass of: Superclass of: F13 Name (E41 Appellation)
+Subclass of: F13 Name (E41 Appellation) Superclass of: E42 Object Identifier

 This class comprises strings assigned to entities in order to identify them uniquely and permanently within the context of one or more organisations.
 Such codes are often known as inventory numbers, registration codes, etc. and are typically composed of alphanumeric sequences.
 The class F14 Identifier is not normally used for machine-generated identifiers used for automated processing unless these are also used by human agents. [adapted from the Scope Note of CIDOC CRM E42 Object Identifier]